Frequently asked questions

 How much time will it take up?

-The PACE Mentoring Program is a three-month commitment.
-It is recommended that you meet with your mentor approximately 6-8 times within the three-month period.
+The PACE Mentoring Program is a four-month commitment.
+It is recommended that you meet with your mentor approximately 6-8 times within the four-month period.
 This is negotiated between you and may be dependent on your goals.

 Meetings are typically between 1-2 hours duration, and should occur during ordinary business hours (9am to 5pm).